 Here’s what you need to include in your termination letter:

 -Your signature or the signature of someone recognized by your utility provider

 -“Please terminate my electricity contract which is due to end on [date]” or something along those lines.

 Once you’ve submitted your termination letter (and have been assured of its receipt), you can begin to shop around for a new energy supplier.

 Comparing business utilities can be a time-consuming process, which is why it is recommended to use a price comparison tool.
 This way, you can get a quote for your utility from one place.
 You should also consider consulting an energy broker who can find the most competitively priced tariffs through their connections with suppliers.

 Once you’ve found the best energy supplier for you, it’s time to complete the switch.
 Your new energy supplier will oversee the process for you, but they will need certain information such as your energy meter readings, MPAN and MPRN numbers, and so on.
 Once the switch is complete, your new contract will become effective the moment your previous contract ends.

-You can terminate your energy contract before its scheduled end date, however, keep in mind that your energy supplier may impose exit fees.
+You can terminate an energy contract before its scheduled end date; however, keep in mind that your energy supplier may impose termination fees.

 Exit fees can cost anywhere between £5 and £30 per fuel source.
 This means that if you’re on a dual fuel contract with your supplier, you could be charged as much as £60 for ending your energy contract early.